uc-r/uc-r.github.io/basics/index.md

 ##  [1]  3  6  9 12 15 18 21 24 27 30
 ```

-There are no scalars[^scalars] in R, so `c` is actually a vector of length 1; in order to add its value to every element of `long`, it is recycled to match the length of `long`.
+There are no [scalars](https://softwareengineering.stackexchange.com/questions/238033/what-does-it-mean-when-data-is-scalar) in R, so `c` is actually a vector of length 1; in order to add its value to every element of `long`, it is recycled to match the length of `long`.

 When the length of the longer object is a multiple of the shorter object length, the recycling occurs silently.
 When the longer object length is not a multiple of the shorter object length, a warning is given: